ankitgtron/MediLink/README.md

 ---
 # Week 2: Database Design and Integration
+Goal: Implement a secure user registration system with OTP verification and integrate a database for user data storage.
 ## Week-2 Task:
 - Create a table for users in MySQL with fields like id, email, phone number, password, OTP, etc.
    - **Reading Material:** [MySql Guide](https://www.geeksforgeeks.org/crud-operations-in-mysql/)